Frozenbyte as an employer

 - Make sure your portfolio is professional – Generally trustworthy sites are usually better than sites cluttered with suspicious adds.
 ArtStation is a great website for your portfolio – it’s fast and easy to navigate, so we highly recommend it for your professional portfolio!

-We have two in-house audio employees and we for example record many of our sound effects ourselves.
+We have three in-house audio employees and we for example record many of our sound effects ourselves.
 For some games we purchase the musical score from outside, but for some the music and all other audio work besides voice-overs are created in-house.

 Currently we don’t have any open audio positions, but we are always open for applications for future expansions and/or work-for-hire work.
-Send your applications to [email protected] – remember to include a cover letter, CV and a portfolio that you can say you’re proud of.
+Send your applications to [email protected]– remember to include a cover letter, CV and a portfolio that you can say you’re proud of.
 Please read through the “How to apply” section before applying.

 Catering and Cleaning